9551-Dev/electronics/pagefiles/projects/hfvttc_v1.md

 [color = orange][This causes lots of interference, a radio far away across the house is unusable][color = red][!]

-Hopefully i can get some more arcs (over several cm) out of this circuits soon:tm: and post some updates here.
+Hopefully i can get some more arcs (over several cm) out of this circuits soon^tm^ and post some updates here.

 ---
 ### sidenote